ajay6763/V2RhoT_gibbs/README.md

 for new composition please follow the instruction ii LitMod2D_2.0.
 You do not need to have the whole installation of the LitMod2D_2.0 just the Generator part (written below).

-Info Perplex based program to produce thermophysical properties look-table used in LitMod2D_2.0
+Program to produce thermophysical properties look-table used in LitMod2D_2.0

 ** To run this program in Linux based platform you need to install "wine" .
 This allows you to run *.exe files.